filebrowser/filebrowser/README.md

 - It can take a while until someone gets back to you.
 Please be patient.
 - [Issues](https://github.com/filebrowser/filebrowser/issues) are meant to track bugs.
 Unrelated issues will be converted into [discussions](https://github.com/filebrowser/filebrowser/discussions).
 - The priority is triaging issues, addressing security issues and reviewing pull requests meant to solve bugs.
 - No new features are planned.
-Pull requests for new features are not guaranteed to be reviewed.
+Pull requests for new features will not be reviewed.

 Please read [@hacdias' personal reflection](https://hacdias.com/2026/03/11/filebrowser/) on the project status.